 Recommended: How to Rent in a Hot Housing Market

-6. Giving It a ‘Best and Final’ Offer
+6. Giving It a “Best and Final” Offer

-In a hot market, odds are buyers won’t win any bids that are under asking price.
+In a hot market, odds are buyers won’t win with any bids that are under asking price.
 If the house is right when it comes time for the best and final offer, buyers may want to consider trying to give it their all.
 That would mean coming in at asking price and often going over.

 This is an important consideration when looking at homes in a hot market.
 Buyers may want to look at homes under their very top budget so they have room to negotiate up to, or over, asking.

-Again, like contingencies, buyers should never go into a price range they are uncomfortable with or cannot afford in the long run.
+As with contingencies, buyers should never go into a price range they are uncomfortable with or cannot afford in the long run.
 (Want to see how much a home could cost over the lifetime of a loan?
 Check out an online mortgage calculator to get an idea.)

 7. Writing an Epic Letter